Microservices: Usage

-It is common for microservices architectures to be adopted for cloud-native applications, serverless computing, and applications using lightweight container deployment.
+It is common for microservices architectures to be adopted for cloud-native applications, serverless computing, and applications using lightweight container deployment via OS-level virtualization.
 According to Fowler, because of the large number (when compared to monolithic application implementations) of services, decentralized continuous delivery and DevOps with holistic service monitoring are necessary to effectively develop, maintain, and operate such applications.
 A consequence of (and rationale for) following this approach is that the individual microservices can be individually scaled.
 In the monolithic approach, an application supporting three functions would have to be scaled in its entirety even if only one of these functions had a resource constraint.
 With microservices, only the microservice supporting the function with resource constraints needs to be scaled out, thus providing resource and cost optimization benefits.
+Despite its benefits, microservices architecture introduces challenges such as increased operational complexity, network latency, and the need for robust monitoring and fault tolerance mechanisms.

 Cell-based architecture in microservices

 Cell-based architecture is a distributed computing design in which computational resources are organized into self-contained units called cells.
 Each cell operates independently, handling a subset of requests while maintaining scalability, fault isolation, and availability.

 A cell typically consists of multiple microservices and functions as an autonomous unit.
 In some implementations, entire sets of microservices are replicated across multiple cells, enabling requests to be rerouted to another operational cell if one experiences a failure.
 This approach is intended to improve system-wide resilience by limiting the impact of localized failures.

 Some implementations incorporate circuit breakers within and between cells.
 Within a cell, circuit breakers may be used to mitigate cascading failures among microservices, while inter-cell circuit breakers can isolate failing cells and redirect traffic to those that remain operational.

 Cell-based architecture has been adopted in certain large-scale distributed systems where fault isolation and redundancy are design priorities.
 Its implementation varies based on system requirements, infrastructure constraints, and specific operational goals.